aaronc/freactive/DOM.md

 **Explanation:**

-If you already understand [hiccup syntax](https://github.com/weavejester/hiccup#syntax) and Clojure's `atom`, you're 90% of the way to understanding freactive.
-In freactive, instead of Clojure's atom, you should use freactive's reactive `atom` which allows derefs to be captured by an enclosing reactive expression (this is exactly the same idea as in reagent).
+If you already understand [hiccup syntax](https://github.com/weavejester/hiccup#syntax) and Clojure's [`atom`](http://clojure.org/atoms), you're 90% of the way to understanding freactive.

+**Reactive atoms:** In freactive, instead of Clojure's atom, you should use freactive's reactive `atom` which allows derefs to be captured by an enclosing reactive expression - an `rx` in this case.
+(This is exactly the same idea as in [reagent][reagent] and I believe originally came from [reflex][reflex]).

 **The `rx` macro**: the `rx` macro returns an `IDeref` instance (can be `deref`'ed with `@`) whose value is the body of the expression.
 This value gets updated when (and only when) one of the dependencies captured in its body (reactive `atom`s, other `rx`'s and also things like `cursor`'s) gets "invalidated".
 (Pains were taken to make this invalidation process as efficient and configurable as possible.)